Model-independent mass determination of near-threshold states from short-range production: Point production of and and corrections

-\textit{Point production of $Z_b B$ and $Z_b^\prime B^*$ and corrections --} From Eqs.~\eqref{eq: ppdint} and \eqref{eq: rate}, it is evident that the point production rate is entirely determined by the bare coupling constant $g_L$, the heavy mass $M_h$ of the threshold particles, the corresponding mass ratio $r$, the binding energy $\delta$ of the near-threshold dimer, and the quantum number factor $C_{SI}$.
+From Eqs.~\eqref{eq: ppdint} and \eqref{eq: rate}, it is evident that the point production rate is entirely determined by the bare coupling constant $g_L$, the dimer--spectator reduced mass $\tilde{\mu}$, the corresponding mass ratio $r$, the binding energy $\delta$ of the near-threshold dimer, and the quantum number factor $C_{SI}$.
 We now present a numerical analysis of how these parameters affect the point production rate.
-Notably, $g_L$, $M_h$, and $\delta$ enter the expression as overall scale factors, meaning they do not influence the line shape of the point production rate.
+Notably, $g_L$, $\tilde{\mu}$, and $\delta$ enter the expression as overall scale factors, meaning they do not influence the line shape of the point production rate.
 Therefore, we fix $g_L=1$ for simplicity.
 For illustration, we focus on the $Z_b B$ and $Z_b^\prime B^*$ systems, aka $T_{b\bar{b}1}(10610)B$ and $T_{b\bar{b}1}(10650)B^*$, as starting points for our discussion.
 The scattering properties of these systems were already considered in \cite{Lin:2017dbo}.
 We then vary the parameters $r$ and $C_{SI}$ to explore their roles on the shape of the point production rate.

 The relevant masses in the latest version of the RPP are given by~\cite{ParticleDataGroup:2024cfk}

 Thus the mass ratio is given by $r = 0.99148(4)$ for the $Z_b B$ system, and $r = 1$ for $Z_b^\prime B^*$.
 The $S$-wave point production rates for the $Z_b B$ channel with quantum number $(S,I)=(1,3/2)$, corresponding to $C_{1\frac32}=1/2$, are presented in Fig.~\ref{fig: rvary}.
 Here, $\delta_{Z_b}=1\,{\rm MeV}$ is used for illustration.